 Attendance Policy

-Team meetings will occur daily, with four out of five days consisting of 15-minute standing meetings; one day is reserved for a 1-hour long meeting.
-The standing meetings will occur virtually with the schedule being as follows: Mondays, 5:45 PM to 6 PM; Tuesdays and Thursdays, 1 PM to 1:15 PM; and Fridays, 5:30 PM to 5:45 PM.
+Team meetings will occur daily, with three out of five days consisting of 15-minute standing meetings; two days are reserved for a 1-hour long meeting.
+The standing meetings will occur virtually with the schedule being as follows: Mondays, 4:45 PM to 5 PM; Wednesdays, 9:30 AM to 9:45 AM; and Fridays, 2:30 PM to 2:45 PM.
 Due to outside obligations, the team understands that Michael Dina cannot attend the Tuesday and Thursday meetings.
 Standing meetings will consist of members updating the rest of the team on any progress made, any issues that the member needs help with, and goals for that day.

-The longer meeting will occur in person on Wednesdays from 5 PM to 6 PM; a location will be determined beforehand.
+The longer meeting will occur in person on Tuesdays and Thursdays from 11 AM to 12:30 PM; a location will be determined beforehand.
 Members will update each other on progress made since the previous week and outline goals for the coming week.
 This time is also used for the group to work together on any tasks that would require all members to be present.
 Team 505 has agreed that no weekend meetings will occur without prior notice.
 If the team is to meet during the weekend, a decision must be made by Thursday at the latest.
 If a team member wants to schedule an emergency meeting outside of regularly scheduled hours, 24-hour notice, if possible, is required.

 All members are expected to attend meetings, except for the circumstances mentioned above.
 If a member expects to be late, they should try to notify the rest of the team as soon as possible, but the remaining members will be understanding if extreme circumstances arise.
 If a member persistently misses meetings without warning, the team will sit down at a Wednesday meeting to discuss the issue and a resolution.